-You’ve no doubt heard a lot about ‘Winterizing’ your vehicle; from installing snow tires, to using the proper type of oil, to protecting your engine with the perfect coolant mix*.
-Remember, though, none of these highly recommended adjustments mean a thing if you can’t see where you’re going!
+You’ve no doubt heard a lot about ‘Winterizing’ your vehicle.
+Installing snow tires, using the proper type of oil, and protecting your engine with the perfect coolant mix are all important.
+Remember: none of these highly recommended adjustments mean a thing if you can’t see where you’re going!

 - Wiper Fluid: This one’s simple enough.
 Be sure to start winter off right by filling your reservoir with an antifreeze-containing wiper fluid.
-Such fluid will: (a) Not freeze itself; and (b) Help more easily remove snow and slush from your windshield.
+Such fluid will: (a) not freeze itself; and (b) help more easily remove snow and slush from your windshield.
 While you’re at it, stash an extra gallon of wiper fluid in your trunk or way-back.
 Gas stations can run out of wiper fluid when poor winter road conditions are at their peak – be prepared!

-- Wiper Replacement: Windshield wiper life typically averages 1 year.
-Perhaps one of the easiest maintenance points to overlook, wipers can appear to be functioning adequately when conditions are mild, only to leave you feeling cloudy when heavy rain and snow strike.
+- Wiper Replacement: Windshield wiper life typically averages 1 year and are one of the easiest maintenance points to overlook.
+Wipers can appear to be functioning adequately when conditions are mild, only to leave you feeling cloudy when heavy rain and snow strike.
 If your wipers are getting up there in months or you’re just not sure how old they are, install a fresh pair at the start of each winter (be proactive!).

 Select specialized winter blades designed to prevent freezing of the wiper joint and accumulation on the blade itself.
 Don’t forget the rear window blade/s as well!